Improve your cold chain process to meet customers needs

-"There is always this balance between fixed and dedicated resources and more variable resources in capacity," said Andy Moses, senior vice president of global products for Penske Logistics.
+"There is always this balance between fixed and dedicated resources and more variable resources in capacity," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
 "You can have fluctuations or disruptions that require you to shed capacity and you can have those that require you to quickly take on additional capacity."

 Moses said that there are two types of contingency planning that organizations should go through—contingencies for normal surge requirements driven by weather or seasonality and contingencies for the disruptions from disasters, acts of God and labor unrest.
 "They intersect a little bit, but in the domain of the industry, it is fairly common to see these addressed separately," he said.